-Delay the commencement of tests from 4 to $4\frac{1}{2}$ minutes after the sample has been taken from a continuous mixer.
+Delay the commencement of tests for temperature, slump, and air content and molding of field cylinders from 4 to 41⁄2 minutes after the sample has been taken from a continuous mixer.
 If a batch type mixer is used, take the tests at the point of placement and begin testing immediately.

-b.
-Concrete Mix Design Based On Previous Data.
+- b.
+Required Compressive Strength for Concrete Mix Design.
+The required compressive strength for mix design approval shall be based on previous data from similar mix designs or according to subsection 401.1b.(2). - (1) Concrete Mix Design Based on Previous Data.
 Provide concrete mix designs based on previous 28-day compressive strength test data from similar concrete mixtures.
 Similar mixtures are within 1000 psi of the specified 28-day compressive strength, and are produced with the same type and sources of cementitious materials, admixtures and aggregates.